TroyKDuncan/WebDev/JS/notes.md

     - !

 ## 4. Undefined
-- when nothing is assigned to a variable, it is undefined
+- when nothing is assigned to a variable or object or array, it is undefined

+## 5. Objects
+- basically dictionaries in python
+- you can add functions as methods

+## 6. Null
+-

 # Variables